Diversifying Question Generation over Knowledge Base via External Natural Questions: Experimental Evaluation

 \subsubsection{\textbf{Effect of Selection Strategy on $b_{\varphi}$}}

 We explore whether reliable pseudo pairs in training the backward model $b_{\varphi}$ can improve the performance.
 We delete the selection strategy for choosing relevant and diverse pseudo pairs (\emph{i.e.}, w/o ss\_b) but utilize all pseudo pairs to fine-tune the backward model.
-According to the results shown in Table~\ref{tab:ablation}, we observe that removing the selection strategy reduces 1.1\% $Diverse@3$, 1.3\% $Diverse@5$, and 1.2\% $Diverse@10$.
-These results indicate that reliable pseudo pairs can improve the performance of the forward model.
+According to the results shown in Table~\ref{tab:ablation}, we observe that removing the selection strategy leads to relative declines of 1.64\% in $Diverse@3$ and 0.16\% in simCSE.
+These results indicate that reliable pseudo pairs can improve the performance of the backward model.